 The cultivated plant known scientifically as Cucurbita pepo includes pumpkins and squashes.
 Pumpkin seed oil is primarily made in central Europe, including Austria, Croatia, Hungary, Romania, and Slovenia.
 Austria and Slovenia also export significant quantities of pumpkin seed oil.

 The commercial production of pumpkin seed oil is more than 300 hundred years old.
-The Styrian oil pumpkin, known botanically as Cucurbita pepo subsp. pepo var. 'styriaca', has been developed specifically for the purpose of producing pumpkin seed oil.
+The Styrian oil pumpkin, known botanically as Cucurbita pepo subsp. pepo var. 'styriaca', has been developed specifically to produce pumpkin seed oil.
 It is produced by collecting the seeds and roasting them.
-The hulls are then removed, and the kernels are cold-pressed to extract the oil.
+The hulls are removed, and the kernels are cold-pressed to extract the oil.

 Support for prostate health is the most common reason for taking pumpkin seed oil.
-Additional benefits of this oil include a healthy circulation, management of menopausal symptoms and antioxidant effects.
+Additional benefits of this oil include healthy circulation, management of menopausal symptoms, and antioxidant effects.

 Some of the components in pumpkin seed oil may provide antioxidant effects, which support cells from many types of damage.

-Pumpkin seed oil can help to manage the symptoms of menopause, include hot flashes, headaches and joint discomfort.
+Pumpkin seed oil can help manage the symptoms of menopause, including hot flashes, headaches, and joint discomfort.

 Pumpkin seed oil may also provide cardiac benefits such as managing healthy circulation.
 Research suggests that pumpkin seed oil may enhance the effects of felodipine, a calcium antagonist.